 “No,” Levi replied sternly.
 “We’ll go out and get you something in a little bit.”

 “So what did you want to talk to me about?” she began, even though she knew the answer.
 “I know my behavior last night was unacceptable.”

 “Exactly,” Levi agreed.
 “You didn’t act like you were trying to maintain a cover and get information from Maseo.
 You acted like some club crawler asking a wingman for details on his best friend.
 The only redeeming quality you had last night was your charm, but that’s not going to get you very far.”

 Madeline tried to hide her embarrassment, but couldn’t.
 He was right.
 Looking back on it, she spent most of the evening attempting to getting information on Levi, not Maseo.
 And it was so obvious.
 She had nothing to say.
 He was spot on.

 “Next week is the holiday party, and I want to see a different performance from you,” Levi continued, eating the fruit she prepared for him.
 “If you don’t think you can do this…”

 “I can,” Madeline interrupted, eyes burning with determination.
 “I will show you that I can.”

-Lifting his chopsticks, he brought a piece of cantaloupe to her mouth.
-Without hesitation, she bit at it, taking it off the chopsticks before chewing it a few times and swallowing it.
-There was no sexual innuendo in the gesture; it was more like an order given and an order accepted.
+Lifting his chopsticks, he brought a piece of cantaloupe to Madeline’s lips.
+Without hesitation, she bit it off the chopsticks.
+There was no sexual innuendo in the gesture; it was more like an order given, and an order accepted.

 “Go get cleaned up.
 We’re going out,” Levi snickered, knowing full well how hard she was fighting to keep it down.